White Poop in Babies and Toddlers – What Does it Indicate?

 Since most babies are on a liquid or semi-solid diet, the consistency of the poop might differ.
 However, the colour should be in the normal range for you to be sure of good health.
 White poop is never a good sign.
-There could be a range of causes, but here are some reasons why you might find white poop in your infant’s bowels.
+There could be a range of causes, but here are some reasons you might find white poop in your infant’s bowels.

-- White along with some red poop could be a sign of constipation.
+- White, along with some red poop, could be a sign of constipation.

 - An iron deficiency leads to white stool anaemia.

 If your baby’s stool colour is white, you’re bound to get concerned.
 If you notice it once or twice, it’s not a problem.
 It could be simply due to the medication that your baby might be on or white spots could be the remnants of the milk that your baby is consuming.
-But if you notice any one of the following symptoms, it’s a cause of concern, and you must check with your child’s paediatrician.
+But if you notice any of the following symptoms, it’s a cause of concern, and you must check with your child’s paediatrician.

 - Jaundice is a disease that is caused due to an improperly functioning liver.
 This disease leads to a slightly yellow tinge on the patient’s skin and eyes.
-Jaundice can be a life-threatening condition and must be checked out by the doctor immediately.
+Jaundice can be life-threatening and must be checked out by the doctor immediately.

-- Itchy skin could be an accompanying symptom along with white stools.
+- Itchy skin could be an accompanying symptom, along with white stools.

 - Crying more than usual could be a sign of your baby’s discomfort.
 You must check with a paediatrician if your baby cries incessantly.